mazdakb/django-naqsh/README.rst

 Features
 ---------

-* For Django 2.0
+* For Django 2.2
-* Python 3.6 compatible
+* Works with Python 3.7
 * 12-Factor_ based settings via django-environ_
 * Secure by default.
 We believe in SSL.
 * Optimized development and production settings
-* Comes with custom accounts app ready to go
+* Comes with custom user model with secure token authentication and email validation for rest api
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Media storage using Amazon S3 / Minio
+* Media storage using Amazon S3, Google Cloud Storage or Minio_
-* Custom user model with secure token authentication and email validation for rest api
-* Docker support using docker-compose_ for development and production (using Caddy_ with LetsEncrypt_ support)
+* Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)
 * Procfile_ for deploying to Heroku
-* Run tests with unittest or py.test
+* Run tests with unittest or pytest
 * Customizable PostgreSQL version